TronixLab/A-Vent-Project/README.md

 In this development phase is the application of wireless sensor network, and IoT combined with the intelligent alarm device.
 It demonstrate a digital replica of the system through a remote dashboard called Digital Twin.
 It stored the data on the local server database and display the ventilator waveform and diagnosis on the web dashboard that can be access through a WLAN (wireless local area network).

 <img src="https://github.com/TronixLab/A-Vent-Project/blob/main/media/avent%203.1.jpg" width="45%"></img> <img src="https://github.com/TronixLab/A-Vent-Project/blob/main/media/dashboard.png" width="45%"></img>

+The dashboard consist of place holder images that represent the physical system.
+This this way, the data on the dashboard can be easily comprehended and to interpret.
+TinyML approach for ventilator machine alarm system demonstrated an decentralized processing or edge computing of the data, ensure the real-time operation for time-constrained applications are critical for medical devices.

+# Parts